 The Bible is full of examples of the people of God talking with Him.
-For example, many of the psalms were actually prayers, and many of those were by David, the great king of Israel.
-(Consider Psalms 3, 4 and 5, to mention just a few).
+For example, many of the psalms were actually prayers, and many of those were by David, the great king of Israel, known as a man after God’s own heart (Acts 13:22).

 There are many types of prayer mentioned in the Bible, but one common factor in prayers that helped build a relationship with God is that these effective prayers were heartfelt.